MobileTeleSystems/CoolGraph/README.md

 ## Usage

-Look at page notebook in [Examples in notebook](https://github.com/MobileTeleSystems/CoolGraph/blob/main/notebooks/CoolGraph_usage_examples.ipynb)
+Look at page notebook in [Run examples](https://github.com/MobileTeleSystems/CoolGraph/blob/main/notebooks/CoolGraph_usage_examples.ipynb)

-or you can see the example with open fraud dataset from Yelp at [fraud daset notebook](https://github.com/MobileTeleSystems/CoolGraph/blob/main/notebooks/YelpChi_dataset_with_edge_attr.ipynb)
+or you can see the example with open fraud dataset from Yelp at [fraud dataset notebook](https://github.com/MobileTeleSystems/CoolGraph/blob/main/notebooks/YelpChi_dataset_with_edge_attr.ipynb)

 ## Benchmark